OnePlus 8T review: unboxing and first impression

 OnePlus 8T in the first impression

-The OnePlus 8T left me with a very good first impression after a few days of use.
-One reason for this is above all the beautiful design with the extremely thin display edges and the green color, which always looks a little different depending on the incidence of light.
-In addition, there are the high-quality materials made of glass and aluminum, which make the smartphone feel extremely high-quality.
-This also means that it lies very well in the hand and can still be operated quite well with one hand due to its relatively compact size.
-I even like it a lot better here than my OnePlus 8 Pro.
+The OnePlus 8T made a very good first impression on me after just a few days of use.
+One reason for this is the beautiful design with the extremely thin display edges and the green color, which always looks a little different depending on the light.
+Added to this are the high-quality materials made of glass and aluminum, which make the smartphone feel extremely high-quality.
+This also means that it fits very well in the hand and, thanks to its relatively compact size, is still quite easy to use with one hand.
+In this respect, I actually like it much better than my OnePlus 8 Pro.

 So far, I've also been extremely impressed with the display and the performance.
 The combination of the smooth refresh rate of 120 Hertz and the Qualcomm Snapdragon 865 ensure that the OnePlus 8T never reaches its limits.
 Apps start and close extremely quickly and there are virtually no stuttering.
 In short: the box is running.
 I'll have to take a closer look at the camera, battery life and speakers over the next few days.